GMANchampion/open-stethoscope/README.md

 ## **Repository Structure:**
 **Analysis**: Python analysis scripts for the Open Stethoscope project.
-  Purpose: This folder will contain code for processing recordings, calculating acoustic metrics, generating figures, and reproducing the results.
+  **Purpose**: This folder will contain code for processing recordings, calculating acoustic metrics, generating figures, and reproducing the results.

 **Data Dataset**: documentation for the Open Stethoscope project.
-  Purpose: This folder will document recording metadata, dataset structure, labeling conventions, and links to released data.
+  **Purpose**: This folder will document recording metadata, dataset structure, labeling conventions, and links to released data.

 **Docs**: Project documentation for the Open Stethoscope project.
-  Purpose: This folder will contain research notes, build instructions, protocols, manuscript drafts, and supplementary documentation.
+  **Purpose**: This folder will contain research notes, build instructions, protocols, manuscript drafts, and supplementary documentation.

 **Firmware**: Arduino firmware for the Open Stethoscope project.
-  Purpose: This folder will contain
+  **Purpose**: This folder will contain

 **Hardware**: Hardware design files for the Open Stethoscope project.
-  Purpose: This folder will contain CAD files, schematics, enclosure designs, chest piece models, wiring diagrams, and the bill of materials.
+  **Purpose**: This folder will contain CAD files, schematics, enclosure designs, chest piece models, wiring diagrams, and the bill of materials.

 ## **Hardware List:**
 - 3D-printed chest piece files